 Let’s say you’re doing still more.
 Let’s say you’re reaching down a generation or two and extending your hand to a younger man, to a group or groups of younger men.
 Then you’re a Hero’s Hero.

 There aren’t many.
 But fortunately, there are some.
-I'll list here shortly some of the men (and a couple women) doing heroic work today to bring back initiation and mentorship in our time.
-I unhumbly include myself in this list because I’m now working on a film highlighting their heroic work, formerly called New American Heroes.
+I'll list here shortly some of the amazing men and women doing heroic work today to bring back initiation and mentorship in our time.
+I unhumbly include myself in this list because I’m now working on a film highlighting their heroic work, presently called Rites of Passage: Mentoring the Future.